 Parameter Description Select Network Select the virtual network in which you would like your cluster to be provisioned.
 You can select an existing network or create a new network.
+Note: The Shared Networks option is only available for Google Cloud.
 Select Subnet Select the subnet in which you would like your cluster to be provisioned.
 If you are using a new network, create a new subnet.
 If you are using an existing network, select an existing subnet.
 Subnet (CIDR) If you selected to create a new subnet, you must define a valid CIDR for the subnet.
 Default is 10.0.0.0/16.